Elizabeth Murray (artist)

 Elizabeth Murray (September 6, 1940 – August 12, 2007) was an American painter, printmaker and draughtsman.
-Her works are in many major public collections, including those of the Solomon R. Guggenheim Museum, the Hirshhorn Museum and Sculpture Garden, the Museum of Modern Art, the Whitney Museum of American Art, the San Francisco Museum of Modern Art, the Art Institute of Chicago, the Carnegie Museum of Art, and the Wadsworth Atheneum.
+Her works are in many major public collections, including those of the Solomon R. Guggenheim Museum, the Hirshhorn Museum and Sculpture Garden, the Pérez Art Museum Miami, the Museum of Modern Art, the Whitney Museum of American Art, the San Francisco Museum of Modern Art, the Art Institute of Chicago, the Carnegie Museum of Art, and the Wadsworth Atheneum.
 Murray was known for her use of shaped canvases.

 Early life

 Elizabeth Murray was born in Chicago, Illinois, United States to Irish-Catholic parents.
 Her father was a lawyer and her mother aspired to be a commercial artist.
 She encouraged her daughter to paint and with the help of her high school art teacher Murray entered the School of the Art Institute of Chicago in 1958 and graduated with a BFA in 1962.
 She earned her Master of Fine Arts degree from Mills College in 1964.
 As a student, she was influenced by painters ranging from Cézanne to Robert Rauschenberg and Jasper Johns.